compscikaran/compscikaran/README.md

 # 👦🏻 Hi, I am Karan Gupta

-I am just trying to build meaningfull software that serves a purpose and does something useful.
+I am just trying to build software that serves a purpose and does something useful.

 <!---
 compscikaran/compscikaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.